musiciansofmanoa/musiciansofmanoa.github.io/index.md

 # About

 Musicians of Manoa allows local musicians in the Manoa area to meet and hold jam sessions.
-Users can post events to find other musicians to perform with.
-Users can also filter through profiles to find fellow musicians based on instruments, musical tastes, skills, and goals, as well as give Musicians a rating.
+Users can post events and find other musicians to perform with.
+Users can also filter through profiles based on instruments, musical tastes, skills, and goals, as well as give Musicians a rating.

  [Github Musicians of Manoa](https://github.com/musiciansofmanoa)

 # Installation
 To install our app, you'll need to have meteor installed.
 Fork the project into your repository and clone the project onto your computer.
 Change your directory to our app directory, and run the following commands in the terminal:

 npm install
 meteor npm start